Major emergency arrangements can be put in place to deal with any major incidents.

 The National Domestic Violence Freephone Helpline's fully trained female staff provide support, help and information 24 hours a day, telephone 0808 2000 247.
 Advice is also available on the NHS webpage getting help for domestic violence.
 In an emergency always call 999.

-Consider joining your local Neighbourhood Watch for details see Cumbria Neighbourhood Watch Association.
+You could consider joining your local Neighbourhood Watch for details see Cumbria Neighbourhood Watch Association.

 To see a crime map of your area go to: www.police.uk.